 The original poster (OP) is clearly experiencing significant emotional strain from managing the abandonment trauma of five children following their ex-wife's sudden departure and legal surrender of parental rights.

-The central conflict lies between the OP's desire to protect his children from further emotional hurt by controlling contact with their mother, and the ex-wife's assertion of her inherent maternal right to communicate with them.
+The central conflict lies between the OP's desire to protect his children from further emotional hurt by controlling contact with their mother, and the ex-wife's a*sertion of her inherent maternal right to communicate with them.

 Given the mother's voluntary absence and the differing levels of understanding among the children regarding the abandonment, is the father justified in unilaterally blocking all contact to prioritize his children's current emotional s**bility, or does the mother's status as their biological parent necessitate a mediated pathway for communication, regardless of past actions?